Magnifying glass: History

+A convex lens used for forming a magnified image was described in the Book of Optics by Ibn al-Haytham in 1021.
+After the book was translated during the Latin translations of the 12th century, Roger Bacon described the properties of a magnifying glass in 13th-century England.
+This was followed by the development of eyeglasses in 13th-century Italy.
+In the late 1500s, two Dutch spectacle makers Jacob Metius and Zacharias Janssen crafted the compound microscope by assembling several magnifying lenses in a tube.
+Hans Lipperhey introduced the telescope in 1608 and Galileo Galilei improved on the device in 1609.

 Alternatives

 Magnifying glasses typically have low magnifying power: 2×–6×, with the lower-power types being much more common.
 At higher magnifications, the image quality of a simple magnifying glass becomes poor due to optical aberrations, particularly spherical aberration.
 When more magnification or a better image is required, other types of hand magnifier are typically used.
 A Coddington magnifier provides higher magnification with improved image quality.
 Even better images can be obtained with a multiple-lens magnifier, such as a Hastings triplet.
 High power magnifiers are sometimes mounted in a cylindrical or conical holder with no handle, often designed to be worn on the head; this is called a loupe.

 Such magnifiers can reach up to about 30×, and at these magnifications the aperture of the magnifier becomes very small and it must be placed very close to both the object and the eye.
-For more convenient use or for magnification beyond about 30×, one must instead use a microscope.
+For more convenient use or for magnification beyond about 30×, a microscope is necessary.

+A sheet magnifier comprises many very narrow concentric ring-shaped lenses, such that the combination acts as a single lens but is much thinner.
+This arrangement is known as a Fresnel lens.
+Fresnel lenses are used as magnifiers, for example for reading printed text.